 Service repairs can be performed at the manufacturing facility at Shipshewana, Indiana.
 Should your KZRV product be in need of major repairs and your dealer recommends factory repairs, please follow the steps listed below for such work.

-- 1. Your dealer must make an appointment with service personnel at the factory PRIOR to your arrival. - Any freight costs, as listed on warranty coverage, are the responsibility of the owner as listed in the warranty coverage schedule.
+- 1. Your dealer must make an appointment with service personnel at the factory PRIOR to your arrival. - 2.
+Any freight costs are the responsibility of the owner as listed in the warranty coverage schedule.

 Parts